fnichol/emeril/README.md

   [commit][ex3].
 Emeril will tag and release your cookbook based on the last Git commit which is presumably your *version-bump-and-changelog* commit.
+* **"What about adding support for X, Y, or Z?"** That's possible, but Emeril has one primary focus: releasing your cookbook in an atomic and declarative fashion.
+We can get the job done with a small amount of code--less than 400 LOC.
+There are other tools that are more wholistic and workflow oriented and you are encouraged to check them out (noted below).
+* **"That Chef dependency looks bulky, yo."** Hmm, that's not a question.
+Do you you Knife?
+Congratulations, you have the Chef gem already!
+Are you using the ChefDK package?
+You are good to go!
 * **"How do I change the category for my cookbook?"** Emeril will maintain the category used on the Supermarket site across releases.
 By default, new cookbooks will be put in the `"Other"` category.
 Otherwise, check out